sailenicolas/go-php/README.md

 ### Caveats

 Be aware that, by default, PHP is **not** designed to be used in multithreaded environments (which severely restricts the use of these bindings with Goroutines) if not built with [ZTS support](https://secure.php.net/manual/en/pthreads.requirements.php).
-However, ZTS support has seen major refactoring between PHP 5 and PHP 7, and as such is currently unsupported by this package.
+However, PHP 8 ZTS support has seen major refactoring, and as such is currently unsupported by this package.

 Currently, it is recommended to either sync use of seperate Contexts between Goroutines, or share a single Context among all running Goroutines.